Article Summary: Does Water Lower Blood Sugar?

 How does water lower blood sugar?

-- Eating a healthy diet with foods that stabilize blood sugar [3]
+- Eating a nutrient-dense diet focusing on foods that stabilize blood sugar [3]

 Supplements for Lowering Blood Sugar

-- Cinnamon: Cinnamon is a spice that has been shown to improve insulin sensitivity and lower blood sugar levels.
+- Cinnamon: Cinnamon is a spice that works to improve insulin sensitivity and lower blood sugar levels.

 - Chromium: Chromium is a mineral that helps the body use insulin more effectively.